axelrogg/ohmly/docs/mechanical-analysis.md

 The internal database currently includes a subset of standard conductors defined in UNE-EN 50182:2002, primarily from Table F.30 (AL1/ST1A).

-> [!Important]
+!!!
+Important
-> The database is still growing.
-At the moment, only a limited number of
-> conductors are available.
-Future releases will expand coverage and may include
-> additional conductor families.
+    The database is still growing.
+At the moment, only a limited number of conductors are available.
+Future releases will expand coverage and may include additional conductor families.

 Each conductor can be identified using:
 -   its official designation (UNE format), or